 There are a number of different ways to travel to Alonnisos – and listed below are brief details of the trip to Alonnisos from the main airports/ports.

 When you have provisionally confirmed your booking (see Booking page) – check out the various deals available on flights.

-A bus links the airport with the KTEL bus station on the other side of the city for less than a euro.
-Take a KTEL bus to Volos (2 and 1/2 hours) and Flying Cat or Dolphin or ferry from there.
-(3 hours)
+A bus links the airport with the KTEL bus station on the other side of the city for very little money.
+Take a KTEL bus to port of Volos (2 and 1/2 hours).

 www.easyJet.com are flying there this year on Wednesdays and Saturdays.
 The airport is about an hour from the port via bus or taxi.

 Wherever you end up: Agios Konstantinos, Volos or Skiathos you will need to catch Flying Cat Flying Dolphin or Ferry to Alonnisos Tickets are bookable in advance from

 Please ensure you buy your return because the early morning sailings can get booked up and I would hate for you to leave the course early in order to catch a ferry the day before.

 (The last picture is of Giorgos, one of the local taxi drivers in Alonnisos.)